Alliance for a Secular and Democratic South Asia

 The National Register of Citizens (NRC) is the list of people in Assam who are able to prove they lived in India prior to March 25, 1971.
 In a socio-economic environment where people do not keep records, this is often impossible to do.

-Of a population of about 32 million, the current version of the NRC, published in August, 2019 is missing approximately 2 million residents of Assam.
-These 4 million people of Assam are stateless.
+Of a population of about 32 million, the current version of the NRC, published on August 2019 is missing approximately 2 million residents of Assam.
+These 2 million people of Assam are stateless.

 “Stateless persons are often denied basic rights such as access to education, health and livelihood opportunities.
 They cannot marry legally, and in some countries, they cannot legally bury their dead." says Wanja Munaita, an expert in statelessness at UNHCR.